What Can Manufacturers Learn From Adidas’s OEM Partnerships?

 • 🚀 Plan launches with enough lead time

-💬 Even without Adidas’s scale, the structure of their process can be replicated.
+💬 Even without Adidas’s scale, structured processes can still be replicated.

 FAQs